DropMania/videoclash/README.md

 -   Overview of active or previews created Clashes on ~~Home-Page~~ moderator-page (owned & moderation) :white_check_mark:
 -   Contacts-Page
     -   About us
-    -   contact us form
+    -   ~~contact us form~~ :white_check_mark:
+        -   done with socials/discord link on page
--   Suggestions-Page
+-   ~~Suggestions-Page~~ :white_check_mark:
-    -   Logged in users can make suggestions of improvments, new features or buggs
+    -   ~~Logged in users can make suggestions of improvments, new features or buggs~~
-    -   max 50 suggestions at a time (spam protection)
+    -   ~~max 50 suggestions at a time (spam protection)~~
+    -   Done with socials/discord links on page
+        -   discord channels: "suggestion" and "bug-and-error-reports"
+-   Discord-Bot (VideoClash-Discord only)
+    -   post ongoing or new created games in specified channel
+    -   with link to the channel of the game creator (optional)